Click here to see Court Martial Results Part 1

 Mr. Waddington defended the case with CPT Michael Tregle and CPT Krista Carpenter.
 Initially, the Government wanted 5 years in prison.

 RESULT: Not guilty on 3 charges of stealing military property.
 Plead guilty to 3 allegations of wrongfully dispossessing military property.

 SENTENCE: 15 months in jail, forfeitures, E-1, BCD

 U.S. v.
 Army E-5 – Fort Rucker, Alabama –

 Client stole over $160,000 in BAH and Overseas Housing Allowance (OHA).
 She was divorced but claimed that she was married for over 10 years.
-Client signed full confession and faced a maximum of 90 years in prison and a Felony conviction.
+The client signed full confession and faced a maximum of 90 years in prison and a Felony conviction.
 Mr. Waddington defended case with CPT Sheila Burns.

 SENTENCE: 4 months in jail, NO forfeitures, E-1, BCD

 Retirement eligible client accused of stealing over $80,000 in BAH and OHA while claiming a location that his family did not live.
 Client faced over 30 years in prison and loss of retirement of over $900,000.We got involved immediately after the investigation was started and before charges were filed.
-Client was pressured to “take a court martial deal” even though charges were not yet filed.
+The client was pressured to “take a court-martial deal” even though charges were not yet filed.